tashmet/tashmet/README.md

 An in-memory collection allows us to store documents in a volatile way which is useful for things like caching.
-To support the MongoDB query language in this setting, Tashmit internally uses [mingo](https://github.com/kofrasa/mingo).
+To support the MongoDB query language in this setting, Tashmet internally uses [mingo](https://github.com/kofrasa/mingo).

 ### Files on a file system